alazaroc/blog-web-code/_tabs/about.md

 > To me, "**play with AWS**" means <kbd>PRACTICE</kbd>, experiment trying something new and <kbd>keep learning</kbd>, so my domain is `playingaws`.
 {: .prompt-info }

-## Contact

-You can contact me for anything you want.
-I will get back to you as soon as I can.

-> I will appreciate if you <kbd>give me feedback</kbd> and help me to improve.
-I'm new to blogging and I'm not an English speaker, but I'll do my best and I want to learn a lot with the experience.
-{% include contact-form.html %}
-{: .prompt-tip }

-{% include contact-form.js %}
-{% include subscribe-form.js %}